Ask questions about this school. Answers use aggregated data and are subject to error.

 What are your suggestions for the admissions office?

-Applicants overwhelmingly praised the admissions office for their prompt and courteous attention, especially highlighting the positive experience during interviews with staff members like Ms. Miller and Ms. Higgs.
+Applicants overwhelmingly praised the admissions office for their courteous and prompt attention during the interview process, specifically mentioning staff members like Ms. Miller and Ms. Higgs.

 My interview was awesome and I appreciate the prompt and courteous attention that Ms. Miller, Ms. Higgs and all of the AUC staff have given me.